-Texas has a “sharing is caring” type of philosophy when it comes to divorces.
+Texas has a “sharing is caring” type of philosophy when it comes to divorce.
 Remember the couch that you and your spouse bought a couple of years ago?
 Since you and your spouse got the couch while you were still married, Texas courts will make the presumption that your couch is not a separate property.
 The court will then have to decide: Who Will Get the Couch?
 This means that the Labrador Mix that you and your spouse purchased four years ago would be considered to be community property.
 You and your spouse may not agree on who should get to keep the dog.
 Again, a court will make that decision for you if you can't agree.
 What if you have children that have a special connection or attachment to a pet?
 Will the court take that into consideration?

 Imagine the Following Analogy: